Retiring to Italy?

 Planning to Relocate in 2026?
 You May Still Qualify

 If you're still UK-resident but considering a move to Italy in the near future, it’s not too late.
-Here's the optimal path if you're targeting a 2026 relocation:

 Avoid triggering Italian tax residency in 2025